Certified Intervention Professional (CIP)

 Module 3– Understanding Healthy & Unhealthy Family Systems and The Cycle of Addictive Behavior in Family Systems.
 This module introduces the patterns and traits of addiction & mental health within families & relationships, the importance of education and treatment for families and recovery resources.

-Module 6 – Business Contracts, Professional Forms, Mock Intervention Cases, Private Practices and Business Development.
-This module will help participants to gain a clear understanding of the professional and business side of becoming a professional and certified interventionist.
+Module 6 – Professional Development & Private Practices: This module will help participants to gain a clear understanding of the professional and business side of becoming a professional and certified interventionist.

-- Continuing education hours means gaining skills to better enhance your knowledge to certified professionals or persons that are interested in providing direct or indirect patient care.
+- Continuing education hours means gaining skills to better enhance your knowledge to certified professionals interested in providing direct or indirect professional services.

 PCB – The Pennsylvania Certification Board is a private, non-profit corporation which offers voluntary credentialing to the substance abuse and other behavioral health professionals.
 PCB implements standards and testing for certification of addiction counselors, prevention specialists, clinical supervisors, case managers, criminal justice addictions, co-occurring disorders, auxiliary and intervention professionals and recovery specialists.